Contact Details

 School Lunches

-Payment for meals should be made through the Arbor Portal prior to booking a meal.
+Payment for meals should be made through the Arbor Portal.
 The school no longer accepts cash/cheques.
 If you require any help in using the portal, please contact the school office at enquiries@shrewton.dsat.org.uk.

 Free School Meals for Children in KS1 and Reception